30+ Ideas for the Best Things to Do in Kalbarri (2025)

 The Red Bluff is a great spot to watch whales along the coast of Kalbarri National Park

-A memorable way to see the golden glow of the Kalbarri cliffs at sunset is from the ocean.
+A memorable way to see the golden glow of the Kalbarri cliffs at sunset is from the vantage of being on the water.

 This Kalbarri Sunset Cruise will take you past Red Bluff, Mushroom Rock, Pot Alley and Eagle Gorge just in time to admire the cliffs change colours with the setting sun.